OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ### User mailbox with on send add-in feature enabled, add-ins that support on send are installed and enabled and offline mode is enabled

+On send add-ins will run according to the online state of the user, the add-in backend, and Exchange.

+#### User's state

 The on send add-ins will run during send if the user is online.
 If the user is offline, the on send add-ins will not run during send and the email will not be sent.

+#### Add-in backend's state

+The on send add-ins will run if the add-in backend is online and reachable.
+If the backend is offline, send is disabled.

+#### Exchange's state

+The on send add-ins will run during send if the Exchange server is online and reachable.
+If the on send add-in cannot reach Exchange and the applicable policy or cmdlet is turned on, send is disabled.

 ## Code examples